Snowflake-Labs/sfguide-sporting-events-prediction-using-snowpark-ml/README.md

 Before you begin, ensure you have the following:

 - Access to the HOL GitHub Repository: [Summit 2024 HOL Repository](https://github.com/Snowflake-Labs/sfguide-sporting-events-prediction-using-snowpark-ml).
-- An active Snowflake Trial Account with ACCOUNTADMIN role granted:
-  - We recommend creating the trial in **AWS US West 2**
+- An active Snowflake Trial Account in **AWS US West 2**
-  - Do have multiple users running this in the same Snowflake account.
+- NOTE - We do not recommend having multiple users running this in the same Snowflake account.
 - Clone / download the whole GitHub Repo locally.
 During the Setup, you'll need the `dataset` folder and the `notebooks` folder to finalize the HOL pre-work.

 ### 1. Setup Objects (DB, Schema, Tables, Stages)

-Execute on your account the `setup.sql` script [(click here)](https://github.com/Snowflake-Labs/sfguide-sporting-events-prediction-using-snowpark-ml/blob/main/setup/setup.sql) available in this repository.
+Execute on your account the `setup.sql` [script](https://github.com/Snowflake-Labs/sfguide-sporting-events-prediction-using-snowpark-ml/blob/main/setup/setup.sql) available in this repository.

 ### 2. Push Dataset into Stages

 Ensure to push the dataset into Snowflake stages prior to the on-site session, as the internet connection might be limited at the venue.

-Below are the steps to push data via the UI (alternatively, you can use `PUT` command via command line: https://docs.snowflake.com/en/sql-reference/sql/put)
+Below are the steps to push data via the UI (alternatively, you can use `PUT` command via [command line](https://docs.snowflake.com/en/sql-reference/sql/put)

 1. Navigate to Data -> DB `EURO2024`, Schema: `Public` -> Stage: `DATA`.
 2. Use the warehouse created to list files on the stage.